 - Don’t be above using parrot psychology to convert your bird to pellets.
 We have to use tricks and reverse psychology with our kids all the time!

 - Place foraging bowls in different locations around the bird cage and bird stand to use the drive to forage to convert.
 Hide healthy pellets in crinkled paper, dried nut shells (no nuts inside) or inside foraging bird toys.

 - Show your parrot other parrots eating a healthy diet, if possible.

-- Grind pellets a blender, add warm water, and mix tasty seeds such as millet to make a bird mash.
+- Grind pellets in a blender, add warm water, and mix tasty seeds such as millet to make a bird mash.
 Your parrot will need to forage through the mash of pellets to get to the desired seeds.
 Remember to remove the moist mash after a few hours to prevent your bird from eating spoiled food.
-Provide pellets when your parrot is outside of it's cage.
+Provide pellets when your parrot is outside of its cage.
 He may start correlating pellets to having fun!